henrythasler/henrythasler.github.io/_posts/2020-01-23-tilebuffer.md

 First we have to understand how exactly vectortiles are rendered and displayed.

 Similar to raster tiles, vector tiles are stitched into one big image within your browser from smaller images (tiling).
 The only difference is that the actual rastering (converting data to an image) of each vector tile is done in your browser (client-side) instead by a server.
+This saves bandwidth and allows to re-use the vector tile data for different rendering styles.

 First, each vector tile is rendered individually onto a canvas that is larger that the actual tile.
 This canvas is then clipped to the actual boundingbox of the tile and stiched together with all other tiles.

 ![](/img/blog/Selection_150.png)

 Usually, vector tiles are created with a buffer.
 That means the vector tile will contain data that is outside the visible area.
-So what will happen I we remove that buffer?
+So what will happen if we remove that buffer?

 ## Clipping